ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

         will always start with `12:16:53`, so choose that one.

         {% include screenshot.html source="/images/ubuntu/15.10/editing-ev3dev-ethernet.png" %}

+        {% include icon.html type="info" %}
+        If the MAC address starts with `32:16:53` instead of `12:16:53`, this means it is using RNDIS instead of CDC.
+Unplug your USB cable and plug it back in.
+        {: .alert .alert-info}

     5. Then click on the *IPv4 Settings* tab (1) and change the *Method* to *Shared to other computers* (2).
 Click *Save* (3) when you are done.